 - “Pastoral ministry is the only job where you are expected to be a CEO, a dynamic speaker, a professional counselor, a financial wizard, and a saint, all for a non-profit salary while your family lives in a fishbowl.
 The loneliness at the top is a silent killer.
 Ministry is a battlefield, not a playground.
 The spiritual warfare is real and it takes a toll on the body.
 Unless you’ve carried the weight of souls, you have no idea how heavy the air is on Monday morning.
 We bleed in private so we can lead in public.”

-And so on and so forth.2 Whether it’s the unsourced data claim that sounds like “98% of us are on the verge of clinical insanity by Monday morning” or the vague paragraphs about “pouring from an empty cup” while heavily hinting at another month-long missions trip to Hawaii to recover and discover their passion again, I think you get the idea.
-And look, I understand it far more than most would: I pastored for over a decade through some really tough times, and I can tell you for sure that ministry has its unique weights and pastors do need rest.
-And — it may surprise you to hear this — I think there are actually some rather insightful posts on counting the cost of being a pastor.3 What’s more, I know of some dear friends of mine who are pastors who have suffered greatly in the ministry.4 And my point isn’t that it’s a bad thing to reach out for help or take a needed rest, but that the sheer volume of public pastoral whimpering has reached a fever pitch.
-And it really needs to stop.
+And so on and so forth.1 Whether it’s the unsourced data claim that sounds like “98% of us are teetering on the verge of suicide by Monday morning” or the vague paragraphs about “pouring from an empty cup” while hinting at another sabbatical to a friend’s campground in Aspen, I think you get the idea.
+And look, I understand it far more than most would, as I’m writing from a unique vantage point of having lived in both worlds — I’m no longer in the pastorate,2 but I pastored for over a decade through some really tough times, and I am also the son, grandson, and brother of a pastor.
+I’ve seen it from nearly every perspective.
+So I can tell you for sure that ministry has its unique weights and deep sorrows, and I have personally felt pastoral pain deeply.

 HERE’S THE BIG DISCLAIMER

 I want to be overly, massively, super clear here about three things I’m not saying.
 First, I’m not saying ministry is always easy.
 It’s often hard and sometimes — even for long seasons — very hard.
 We’re talking heartbreakingly, cripplingly hard in a way that no other calling or vocation can do.
 Also, I’m certainly not saying pastors don’t need rest.
 They often do.
 Why, my own pastor takes several weeks off a year and I’m all for it.
 I should have done that much more when I was pastoring.
-And lastly, I’m not saying that pastors don’t need emotional support, a trusted shoulder to cry on, or maybe even a friend to which he can just vent.
+And lastly, I’m not saying that pastors don’t need emotional support, a trusted shoulder to cry on, or maybe even a friend to which he can just…vent.
 I needed friends like that in the ministry, and I know from experience just how awful it is to try to minister in isolation.
 So please — I implore you: don’t distort my essay to convey something I don’t mean to convey at all.
 Ministry is hard, sometimes uniquely hard, pastors do need rest, and they do need support.

 And lastly — just to ensure I’m not misunderstood on that front either — I’m not of the persuasion that pastors should have to be bivocational.
 On the contrary, I think many shouldn’t be.
 While Paul clearly had his strategic reasons for doing so (at least most of the time), it doesn’t appear that all pastors in the New Testament (nor the Priesthood in the Old Testament, for that matter) were bivocational.
 So just as one could easily build a case for a patterned bivocational pastorate in the Scriptures, one could just as easily build a similarly powerful case for a pastorate that does not require the pastor to work outside the church.
 It all depends on the situation and circumstances.